 Research and Development Expenses.
 Research and development expenses decreased by \$286,000, from \$1,511,000 in 1994 to \$1,225,000 in 1995, due primarily to a reduction in formulating (or product preparation) activity associated with products entering the clinical phase.
 The Company expects that its drug delivery research during 1996 will focus on the identification and preclinical testing of two compounds using the Company's drug delivery methods.
 Optimization and testing of a skin protectant product and an anti-wrinkling product are also expected to continue during 1996 and 1997.
-The Company may further develop its dodecylamine product, depending in part on whether a pending research grant proposal is approved and funded.
-The Company's research and development expenses are expected to increase significantly in the future as preclinical and clinical trial activity increases.
+The Company may further develop its dodecylamine product, depending in part on whether a pending research and development expenses are expected to increase significantly in the future as preclinical and clinical trial activity increases.